USRSE/usrse.github.io/docs/details.md

 ### How do I embed a video?

-If you have a YouTube video to embed, we have an include that will make it easy to embed a full width, fullscreen enabled video!
+If you have a YouTube video to embed, we have an include that will make it easy to embed a full-width, fullscreen-enabled video!
 Simply do:

 ```
 {% include youtube-embed.html url="https://www.youtube.com/embed/gP5UCfV3n-A"  title="Video Title" %}